rayheil/mnk-game/README.md

 The program takes three to five command line arguments, as detailed below.

+### Two human players

-**Two human players:** Enter integers for the width and height of the board, as well as the required number of squares in a row required to win.
+Enter integers for the width and height of the board, as well as the required number of squares in a row required to win.
 The winning length may not be less than either the width or the height of the board.